Seo Yu-gu

 Seo Yu-gu (1764–1845) was a Korean Neo-Confucian scholar, agricultural administrator and encyclopedist in the Korean Joseon Dynasty.
-His pen name was Pungseok (풍석, 楓石, meaning Maple Stone), and his posthumous name Mun-gan.
+His pen name was Pungseok, his courtesy name was Junpyeong, and his posthumous name was Mungan.
 He came from the Daegu Seo clan.

-He was born at Jangdan, Paju, Gyeonggi-do in 1764.
-At that time, the practical science called Silhak was prevalent among the Joseon intellectuals, but unfortunately, it was rarely adopted by the Royal Court.
-He authored the huge 113 volume encyclopaedia, Imwon Gyeongjeji for more than 30 years from 1806.
-Though the series of Encyclopedia Koreana on Rural Living were not published in his lifetime, Seo Yu-gu wished to share with fellow gentlemen how to live a wonderful living in the country.
+Seo was born at Jangdan, Paju, Gyeonggi-do in 1764.
+At that time, the practical science called Silhak was prevalent among the Joseon intellectuals, but it was rarely adopted by the Royal Court.
+He authored the huge 113 volume encyclopedia, Imwon Gyeongjeji for more than 30 years from 1806.
+Though the series of Encyclopedia Koreana on Rural Living were not published in his lifetime, Seo Yu-gu wished to teach his fellow gentlemen how to live wonderful lives in the country.

 Biography

 Family background

 Seo Yu-gu's family history was highly respectable.
-His great grandfather was Seo Jong-ok who served as the minister of interior.
+His great-grandfather was Seo Jong-ok who served as the minister of interior.
 His grandfather was Seo Myeong-eung, who was the head of the Royal Academy.
 His father, Seo Ho-su, also served as the minister of the interior.
 He was adopted to his uncle Seo Cheol-su.

 Career

-Following his family tradition, he passed the state examination as well as the King-ordered specific selection test in 1790, and was appointed as the country governor in rural areas.
+Following his family tradition, Seo passed both the state examination and the king-ordered specific selection test in 1790, and was appointed as the country governor in rural areas.

-Like his father and grandfather, both of whom were interested in agriculture and farming, and authored some agricultural books, Seo Yu-gu collected a lot of books about agriculture at home and from China.
-While staying at Sunchang, Jeolla-do, he made a suggestion to King Jeongjo that agricultural specialists should be stationed to each province to research and experiment indigenous farming technologies of the country and the whole collection of such research results be published to help and educate farmers and citizens in the country.
+Like his father and grandfather, both of whom were interested in agriculture and farming and authored some agricultural books, Seo collected many books about agriculture at home and from China.
+While staying at Sunchang, Jeolla-do, he made a suggestion to King Jeongjo that agricultural specialists should be stationed to each province to research and experiment with indigenous farming technologies of the country and that the whole collection of such research results be published to help and educate farmers and citizens in the country.
 Though his suggestion was not adopted by the Royal Court, it was the beginning of his own encyclopedia.

-In 1806 when his uncle was expelled from the government as an accomplice of treason, Seo Yu-gu went to self-exile.
-He stayed in his farm land for 18 years.
+In 1806, when his uncle was expelled from the government as an accomplice to treason, Seo Yu-gu went into a self-imposed exile.
+He stayed in his farmland for 18 years.
 Later, returning to the capital city, he served as the minister of interior, minister of finance and the chief of the Royal Library.

-In his self-exile, Seo Yu-gu came back to his hometown at Jangdan, and practiced farming and fishing, sometimes making food and rice wine by himself.
-He has good idea about making food, therefore, he makes and enjoy food, mostly he offer food to others.

-For more than thirty years, he was engaged in writing and editing the huge volumes of his life work with one collaborator - his son.
-Upon completion, he tried to publish the whole series to no avail.
-However, he died at the age of 82 while listening to the music of Geomungo with a hope someday his countrymen could realize their value.
+In his self-imposed exile, Seo came back to his hometown at Jangdan and practiced farming and fishing, sometimes making food and rice wine by himself.
+For more than thirty years, he was engaged in writing and editing the volumes of his life's work with one collaborator—his son.
+Upon completion, Seo tried without success to publish the whole series.
+He died at the age of 82.